openthread/openthread/tools/harness-simulation/README.md

 ## Run Test Harness on Simulation

-1. On the POSIX machine, change directory to the top of OpenThread repository, and run the following commands.
+1. On the POSIX machine, change directory to the top of the OpenThread repository, and run the following commands.

    ```bash
    $ cd tools/harness-simulation/posix
    $ ./launch_testbed.py -c simulation.conf
    ```

    This example starts several OT FTD simulations, OTBR simulations, and sniffer simulations and can be discovered on `eth0`.
-The number of each type of simulations is specified in the configuration file `simulation.conf`.
+The number of each type of simulation is specified in the configuration file `simulation.conf`.

-2. Run Test Harness.
+2. Run the Test Harness.
 The information field of the device is encoded as `<tag>_<node_id>@<ip_addr>`.
-Choose the proper device as the DUT accordingly.
+Choose the desired device as the DUT.

 3. Select one or more test cases to start the test.